greenzorro/victor42.eth/content/post-en/折腾与思考/Excel自制儿童生长曲线.md

 url: /post-en/3641
 translationKey: '3641'
 ---

+I'm an Excel geek.
+After reading this, you might think we use different Excels.

 This is about how I used Excel, data visualization, AI, statistics, and formulas to create a custom growth chart.
 I'll explain everything clearly, even the basics.